 The Frederick Douglass Papers collects, edits, and publishes in books and online the speeches, letters, autobiographies, and other writings of Frederick Douglass.

 The project's primary aim has been to make the surviving works by this iconic African American figure accessible to a broad audience, much as similar projects have done for the papers of notable white historical and literary figures.
-As such, the Frederick Douglass papers is one of the few major documentary editing projects in progress devoted to an African American figure, the others including the Martin Luther King, Jr. Papers at the University of California-Berkeley, the Freedman and Southern Society Project at the University of Maryland, and the Harriet Jacobs Papers at Pace University.
+As such, the Frederick Douglass papers is one of the few major documentary editing projects (in progress) devoted to an African American figure.
+Other similar on-going projects include the Martin Luther King, Jr. Papers Project at Stanford University, the Freedman and Southern Society Project at the University of Maryland, and the Harriet Jacobs Papers at Pace University.

-The original heart of the project is the publication by Yale University Press of fifteen volumes of the most historically significant of Douglass’s works; nine of these volumes have so far been published plus several ancillary paperback volumes.
-In recent years the project has also begun utilizing the internet to make both its electronic texts of Douglass’s works as well as research tools related to Douglass accessible to an even broader audience.
+The original heart of the project is the publication by Yale University Press of fifteen volumes of the most historically significant of Douglass’s works; nine of these volumes have been published so far, as well as several ancillary paperback volumes.
+In recent years the project has also begun utilizing the internet to make both its electronic texts of Douglass’s works, as well as research tools related to Douglass, accessible to an even broader audience.

 Digital Edition Purpose

 The Frederick Douglass Papers documents the life and work of the most influential and best-known African American of the 19th century.
 This online resource will ultimately contain all of the content of the multi-volume Yale University Press print edition of Douglass’s speeches, autobiographies, correspondence, and other writings and adds to this a powerful XML-based search functionality, linked cross-references, and the ability to navigate topically, chronologically, or by series volume.
 Additional resources by and about Douglass will be added to this website in years to come to assist both the experienced scholar and the general reader to learn more about Douglass’s many accomplishments.

 All events are free and open to the public.